Your Right to Be Safe and Secure at Work

 - Follow your employer’s safety and health rules and wear or use all required gear and equipment.

-- Coordinate and cooperate with other workers in order to avoid accidents.
+- Coordinate and cooperate with other workers to avoid accidents.

 - Report dangerous conditions to a supervisor or safety committee.